taducduy123/Training-Project-/README.md

 ## 1. Project Overview
 A simple **TODO List application** built to demonstrate a full-stack web project using **FastAPI (backend)**, **ReactJS (frontend)**, and **PostgreSQL** (database).
 The goal of this project is to apply **DevOps practices** — Dockerize the app, automate testing and deployment via **GitHub Actions**, and publish images to **Docker Hub**.
-Additionally, this project integrates **ChatGPT API** for AI-assisted task suggestions.

 ---